Currency and Coin Services

 Currency Print Orders

-The 7.8 billion notes included in the FY 2014 order reflect the Boardís estimate of net demand for currency from domestic and international customers.
+The 7.2 billion notes included in the FY 2015 order reflect the Boardís estimate of net demand for currency from domestic and international customers.
 The print order is determined, by denomination, based on historical payments to and receipts from circulation, destruction rates, and also to build inventories of new-design notes before issuance.
-Historically, most of the notes that the Board orders each year replace unfit currency that Reserve Banks receive from circulation.2 The estimated number of notes that Reserve Banks will destroy accounts for nearly 90 percent of the proposed FY 2014 print order (excluding the quantity of new-design $100 notes).
-The expected growth of Reserve Bank payments to circulation accounts for the remainder of notes in the FY 2014 print order.
-The table below reflects the denominational breakdown of the Boardís FY 2014 order.3
+Historically, most of the notes that the Board orders each year replace unfit currency that Reserve Banks receive from circulation.2 The estimated number of notes that Reserve Banks will destroy accounts for nearly 85 percent of the proposed FY 2015 print order and includes both unfit currency, as well as all old-design $100 notes received from circulation.
+The expected growth of Reserve Bank net payments (payments less receipts) to circulation primarily accounts for the remainder of the notes in the FY 2015 print order.
+The table below reflects the denominational breakdown of the Boardís FY 2015 order.3

 Number of Notesa

 (000s of dollars)

 The Boardís order of 7.2 billion notes is 20 percent higher than the FY 2014 order primarily because of a small increase in Reserve Bank net payments (payments less receipts) of transactional denominations ($1, $5, $10 and $20 notes), a higher destruction rate for $5 notes, and an increase in the order for $100 notes.
 Transactional denominations account for nearly 80 percent of the FY 2015 order, $100 notes account for another 18 percent, and $2 and $50 notes account for the remainder of the order.

 1. The BEP operates on a fiscal year that begins on October 1 and ends on September 30.
 The Board submits its annual order for Federal Reserve notes at least 60 days before the beginning of the BEPís fiscal year.
 Return to text.